usaid-cs/yesterday-i-learned/geography.md

+- There is no particular why [north is up](https://geog.ucsb.edu/why-is-north-up-on-maps/).
+- Mariana Trench is east of the Philippines.
 - City planning includes [flooding only the parts of a city that can afford to be flooded](https://www.reddit.com/r/waterloo/comments/i371mc/waterloo_is_sinking_man_and_i_dont_wanna_swim/), i.e. putting important buildings higher up, and parks lower down.
 - [Aragon](https://en.wikipedia.org/wiki/Aragon) is a place in today's Spain.
 [Aragorn](https://en.wikipedia.org/wiki/Aragorn) is a dude in the Lord of the Rings.
 - Cancun is in Mexico.